artsy/force/docs/best_practices.md

 Since 2014 when Force was first open sourced, Artsy.net's underlying [technology choices have evolved](https://artsy.github.io/blog/2018/10/04/artsy-frontend-history/).
 As our understanding grows, newer code uses newer techniques.
 Older code is often left un-updated.
-It can be difficult to orient oneself around what the current preferred practices are.
+It can be difficult to orient oneself around what the current preferred practices are, but we try to keep this doc as up to date as much as possible and appreciate your contribution toward this.

 This document is a map.
 Not of Force at a specific time, but a map of how we got here and where we want to go next.
 This is a living document, expected to be updated regularly, with links to: